vegaprotocol/specs/non-protocol-specs/0011-NP-CLIE-client-interaction-tests.md

 #### API v1

 DEPRECATED: The wallet API v1 is no longer officially supported.
+The desktop wallet not longer support sending transaction using the API v1.
+The CLI wallet still expose this API, but updates to the API V2 are not back ported to API V1.
+Once the browser wallet is officially released, the API v1 will be removed from all wallet software.

 - As a user, I can create a new account on the Wallet service (account creation requirement to be implementation details)  (<a name="0022-AUTH-001" href="#0022-AUTH-001">0022-AUTH-001</a>)
 - As a user, I can login to the Wallet service with my wallet name and password (<a name="0022-AUTH-002" href="#0022-AUTH-002">0022-AUTH-002</a>)